 Rattu

 Rattu has three ski slopes of varying difficulty, and surprisingly solid instructors, which makes it a great place to learn.
-The easiest slope, “Nursery,” didn’t even have an operational ski lift last time I visited.
-No chairlifts, no cozy lodges—just untouched powder, crisp mountain air, and some of the most isolated slopes you’ll ever ski on.
-If you’re looking for a commercial ski resort experience, Rattu is not it.
-But if you want a rugged, no-frills adventure, you’ll love every second of it.
+The easiest slope, “Nursery,” didn’t even have an operational ski lift the last time I visited.
+No chairlifts, no cozy lodges, just untouched powder and isolated slopes.
+If you’re looking for a commercial ski resort experience, this isn’t it.

 I first came to Rattu in 2014 for a mountaineering course, not knowing I’d return three more times.
-It’s where I learned to ski, where I saw snowfall for the first time, and where I spent most of my ski days dramatically wiping out.
-The instructors here are serious about their training but have a soft spot for complete amateurs like me.
-If you’re lucky, you might even get to try night skiing—a whole different level of terrifying fun.
+It’s where I learned to ski, where I saw snowfall for the first time, and where I spent most of my ski days wiping out.
+The instructors are strict but patient, especially if you’re clearly out of your depth.

 How to Get to Rattu Ski Resort